Sign Up for a Free Account

 Overview

 Although the entire neuraxis is susceptible, the most common neurologic complications of HIV-1 involve the peripheral nervous system.
-In addition to painful sensory neuropathy, other types of neuropathy seen are AIDP, CIDP, autonomic neuropathy, polyradiculopathy, mononeuropathies, mononeuritis multiplex, cranial neuropathies, and ALS-like motor neuropathy.
+In addition to painful sensory neuropathy, other types of neuropathy seen are AIDP, CIDP, autonomic neuropathy, polyradiculopathy, mononeuropathies, mononeuritis multiplex, cranial neuropathies, and amyotrophic lateral sclerosis-like motor neuropathy.
 With the advent of highly active antiretroviral therapy (HAART), the incidence of most neurologic complications has declined; however, the incidence of peripheral neuropathy has increased, with distal sensory polyneuropathy and antiretroviral toxic neuropathy being the most frequently reported forms.
 Abnormalities in the calcium/calmodulin-dependent protein kinase (CAMKK2) gene predispose to HIV-associated distal sensory peripheral neuropathy.
 Additional studies have identified genetic markers and polymorphisms that may predict susceptibility to HIV-associated sensory and autonomic neuropathy, even among patients on successful antiretroviral therapy.
-Volumetric assessment of brain has revealed that atrophied posterior cingulate cortex is associated with neuropathic pain.
+Volumetric assessment of brain has revealed that an atrophied posterior cingulate cortex is associated with neuropathic pain.
 An observation noted that declining neurocognitive performance was associated with worsened neuropathic pain in patients with HIV-associated peripheral neuropathy.
 A functional magnetic resonance imaging-based study revealed a role of increased anterior insula activation in the pathogenesis of HIV neuropathic pain.
 Changes in the spectrum of gut microbiota are also thought to play a role in the pathogenesis of HIV neuropathic pain.
-Neuropathic pain is a disabling complication for which no satisfactory treatment is currently available.
-A Cochrane review failed to demonstrate efficacy of pregabalin in HIV neuropathy.
-Substantial reduction in the prevalence of distal sensory peripheral neuropathy takes place following combination antiretroviral treatment in treatment-naïve people with HIV.
+A study noted that approximately 13% of HIV-infected patients with chronic immune radiculo-neuropathies have nodal-paranodal antibodies.
+Neuropathic pain is a disabling complication for which no satisfactory treatment is available.
+A Cochrane review failed to demonstrate the efficacy of pregabalin in HIV neuropathy.
+Substantial reduction in the prevalence of distal sensory peripheral neuropathy takes place following the combination antiretroviral treatment in treatment-naïve people with HIV.
 In this update, the author reviews the latest findings on the clinical presentation, management, and pathogenesis of these and other peripheral nerve complications of HIV-1 infection.

 Key points

-• Peripheral nerve complications are one the most common neurologic complication of HIV infection.
+• Peripheral nerve complications are one the most common neurologic complications of HIV infection.

-• HIV associated neuropathy is either because of the disease itself or to toxicity of antiretroviral therapy.
+• HIV-associated neuropathy is either because of the disease itself or to the toxicity of antiretroviral therapy.

-• In addition to painful sensory neuropathy, other types of neuropathy seen are AIDP, CIDP, autonomic neuropathy, polyradiculopathy, mononeuropathies, mononeuritis multiplex, cranial neuropathies, and ALS-like motor neuropathy.
+• In addition to painful sensory neuropathy, other types of neuropathy seen are AIDP, CIDP, autonomic neuropathy, polyradiculopathy, mononeuropathies, mononeuritis multiplex, cranial neuropathies, and amyotrophic lateral sclerosis-like motor neuropathy.

 • Current treatment for disabling neuropathic pain is far from satisfactory.